bengl/copher/README.md

 This may be triggered using `gophers` instead of `gopher` in URLs, or by adding 100000 to the port, either in a URL or in a Gopher menu entry.

+While [RFC 1436][] states that all text must be ASCII or Latin1, UTF-8 appears to be more prevalant on Gopher servers today, so Copher will interpret text as UTF-8 by default.
+This can be changed via the `--encoding` option.
+[`iconv-lite`][] is used to convert from various encodings to UTF-8 for rendering.
+For example, to parse all incoming text as Latin1, try:

+    $ copher --encoding latin1

 ## Customization

 You can provide a `--userjs` option, passing in an absolute path to a JS file.